fncokg/pandoc-tex-numbering/README.md

   - For sections:
     - at the beginning of sections, use Chinese numbers "第一章" for the first level sections and English numbers "Section 1.1" for the second level sections.
     - when referred to, use, in turn, "Chapter 1", "第1.1节" etc.
+    - add an offset of 5 to the second level sections, such that the first second level section will be numbered as "Section 1.6".
   - For tables:
     - at the beginning of captions, use styles like `Table 1-1-1`
     - when referred to, use styles like `table 1 (in Section 1.1)`
   - For figures:
     - at the beginning of captions, use styles like `Figure 1.1:1`
     - when referred to, use styles like `as shown in Fig. 1.1.1,`
+    - add an offset of 3 to the figures, such that the first figure will be numbered as `Figure 1.1:4`.
   - For equations, suppress the parentheses and use the format `1.1.1`
   - For subfigures:
     - use greek letters for symbols